domenicocinque/web-rag/README.md

 This project is a question-answering system that uses a pipeline of components to process a user's query, search for relevant documents, and generate a response.
 Powered by [Haystack 2.0](https://github.com/deepset-ai/haystack) and Hugging Face Transformers.

-The component that searches on the web uses the `googlesearch` library, which has will return 429 errors if used too much in a short period of time (related issue: [here](https://github.com/Nv7-GitHub/googlesearch/issues/61))
+The component that searches on the web uses the `googlesearch` library, which will return 429 errors if used too much in a short period of time (related issue: [here](https://github.com/Nv7-GitHub/googlesearch/issues/61))

 ## Installation